 Can you eat bluegill?
+Are bluegill good to eat?
 Well, the short answer is a resounding yes!

 While crappie might get top billing as America’s most sought-after panfish, I’d bet that anglers catch more bluegill than any other fish each spring, summer, and fall.